Meatone0125/VFEO/README.md

-# VFEO

-## Point Cloud Semantic Segmentation by Adaptively Fusing Information with Varying Distances
+# Point Cloud Semantic Segmentation by Adaptively Fusing Information with Varying Distances
 by Zefeng Jiang, Baochen Yao, Kangkang Song, Xiaojie Qiu, and Chengbin Peng, details are in [paper]()